Systemic Coaching & Change Management

 The people who come into my practice are leaders from all walks of life and their impact rays into many spheres – family, workplace, community, nation, region.

-Culture & Conflict
+Culture and Conflict Coaching

 Many of our current workplace issues in Southern Africa are strongly entangled with the legacies of apartheid and colonialism – the structural realities of enduring exclusion and discrimination meet the persisting nature of transgenerational trauma.